AlexMikes/AutoFunc/README.md

 And it will generate a file ```test1.csv``` with the results of the automated functional representation of the components in the ```input_file``` based on the data from the ```file_to_learn``` in the ```assets``` folder.

+## Support
+Please submit requests for support or problems with software as issues in the repository.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.